harness/developer-hub/docs/infra-as-code-management/workspaces/create-workspace.md

       * **From Git Repo (Explicit)** Users can define a specific folder for ``.tfvar`` files (which can be different from the Terraform code's location).
 These files can be in the same or different repository as the Terraform code.

-   The values defined inline with the Workspace will take precedence over the git configuration.
+   The values defined in line with the Workspace will take precedence over the git configuration.

    ![Workspace variables](./static/workspace-variables.png)

-Please take a look at the following documentation to learn how to [provision Workspace](/docs/infra-as-code-management/workspaces/provision-workspace.md)
+Please take a look at the following documentation to learn how to [provision Workspace](docs/infra-as-code-management/pipelines/operations/provision-workspace.md)